-Forum Grading:
+Forum (Sakai Discussion) Grading:

 Forum is graded weekly.
 There are two options only for Forum grading 0 and 1.
-A student is required to post at least three times a week in the forum, each post will grant 1 point per post (maximum 3 points per week, posting more than 3 times is encouraged but will not grant additional points).
-Additional Forum activities if assigned will be announced through Sakai/Announcements or Sakai/Forum and will grant additional participation points.
-At the end of the semester these points are converted to the percentages and weighted into overall score.
+A student is required to post at least one time a week in the forum, each post will grant 1 point per post (posting more is encouraged but will not grant additional points).
+Additional Forum activities if assigned will be announced through Sakai/Announcements or Sakai/Discussions and will grant additional participation points.
+At the end of the semester all these points are converted to the percentages and weighted into overall score.
+Please follow Forum etiquette policies on Sakai under Syllabus.

-Extra-credit Forum Participation: 5 most active Forum participants will be given 5% points added on top of the Sakai Forum + Other participation percentage before weighting into the overall score of the class: Example: A student scored 97% on the Sakai Forum+ Other participation points.
+Extra-credit Forum Participation: 10 most active Forum participants will be given 5% points added on top of the Forum/Participation percentage before weighting into the overall score of the class: Example: A student scored 97% on the Sakai Forum+ Other participation points.
 This student was one of the most active Forum participants (posting/answering).
 Sakai Forum + Other participation SCORE of this student will be 97%+5%=102% It will be incorporated in the final grade as 102\0.1+rest of the components.

-All graded assignments including the exams: Only mistakes such as tallying up points by the system are eligible for regrading, students' typos, overlooking the directions, not following the directions and formats, and other mistakes and other circumstances are not eligible for any type of regrading.
+All graded assignments including the exams: Only mistakes such as tallying up points by the system are eligible for regrading, students' typos, overlooking the directions, not following the directions, and other mistakes and other circumstances are not eligible for any type of regrading.
 For this reason, please read carefully all the directions and ask the professor if anything remains unclear.
 No personal, alternative, students proposed grading scales and requests or requests for partial credit or any type of extra credit may be accommodated.
+Final letter grades are given based on the points earned by a student only.
+Grades may not be changed arbitrary.